Man Mound's Dedication, Part 2 of 3

 There were in excess of 200 people here to enjoy the ceremony and to honor Man Mound.
 I know the Spirits were pleased!
 I know the Spirits were pleased!

 We had never personally been at any National Historic Landmark’s designation.
 It was a very moving experience.
 The Sauk County Historical Society gave out bookmarks, stickers and even one of the newly minted Effigy Mound quarters.

 Both my husband and I were incredibly moved by the ceremony and the work of so many people to bring this designation to a reality.
 Wisconsin’s State Archeologist had worked for years to bring this park to our nation’s attention.
 I thought of the local man who so diligently maintained the entire area.
-I thought of the Indians who were so grateful for this recognition to their holy place, one that had been holy long before they were even a people.
+I thought of the Indians who were so grateful for this recognition of their holy place, one that had been holy long before they were even a people.
 Truly, we were all blessed that day!

 Man Mound’s last message to me in my next blog post.
-If you missed the first one, it is located here.
-The last message from Man Mound is located here.

 Until next time........